- Understand how the use of language develops

 We use semantics and syntax to construct language.
 Semantics and syntax are part of a language’s grammar.
 Semantics refers to the process by which we derive meaning from morphemes and words.
 Syntax refers to the way words are organized into sentences (Chomsky, 1965; Fernández & Cairns, 2011).

 We apply the rules of grammar to organize the lexicon in novel and creative ways, which allow us to communicate information about both concrete and abstract concepts.
 We can talk about our immediate and observable surroundings as well as the surface of unseen planets.
 We can share our innermost thoughts, our plans for the future, and debate the value of a college education.
 We can provide detailed instructions for cooking a meal, fixing a car, or building a fire.
-The flexibility that language provides to relay vastly different types of information is a property that makes language so distinct as a mode of communication among humans.
+Through our use of words and language, we are able to form, organize, and express ideas, schema, and artificial concepts.

 Given the remarkable complexity of a language, one might expect that mastering a language would be an especially arduous task; indeed, for those of us trying to learn a second language as adults, this might seem to be true.
 However, young children master language very quickly with relative ease.
 B. F. Skinner (1957) proposed that language is learned through reinforcement.
 Noam Chomsky (1965) criticized this behaviorist approach, asserting instead that the mechanisms underlying language acquisition are biologically determined.
 The use of language develops in the absence of formal instruction and appears to follow a very similar pattern in children from vastly different cultures and backgrounds.
 It would seem, therefore, that we are born with a biological predisposition to acquire a language (Chomsky, 1965; Fernández & Cairns, 2011).
 Moreover, it appears that there is a critical period for language acquisition, such that this proficiency at acquiring language is maximal early in life; generally, as people age, the ease with which they acquire and master new languages diminishes (Johnson & Newport, 1989; Lenneberg, 1967; Singleton, 1995).